ARC-NO-TRUST/Hades-Violet/README.md

    - The traffic officer wears the Nordic Thingy:52, which captures accelerometer data corresponding to hand gestures.

 2. **Gesture Recognition:**
-   - The Raspberry Pi processes accelerometer and camera data to classify gestures in real-time.
+   - The Raspberry Pi processes accelerometer, mmWave radar and camera data to classify gestures in real-time.

 3. **Vehicle Response:**
-   - Recognized gestures are transmitted to the vehicle's control system, prompting appropriate movements via the servo mechanism.
+   - Recognised gestures are transmitted to the vehicle's control system, prompting appropriate movements via the servo mechanism.

 4. **Feedback Mechanisms:**
-   - The M5Core2 displays the recognized gesture and proximity alerts.
+   - The M5Core2 displays the recognised gesture and proximity alerts.
    - The speaker system provides auditory cues for proximity warnings.

 5. **Monitoring:**
-   - The Grafana dashboard visualizes system performance and logs for analysis.
+   - The Grafana dashboard visualises system performance and logs for analysis.

 ---